 What are the choices to make to help reduce these practical risks?

 The key choices are all about timing.
 That is both timing to make the new system available to users and timing to manage data.

 Timing to make the new system available relates to both performance load (see above) and to managing support and the people factors.

 Tip: You may be surprisingly close to a live state anyway.
-A working environment may be live in all respects except for the publishing of a link to direct users that it’s there and where to find it.
-Or you may simply be changing your use of a test application to being called live.
-I think that it’s reassuring to be aware of how limited the technical task of going live could in your context be, taking away one fear-factor about this key milestone.
+A working environment may be live in all respects except for the publishing of a link to direct users and signpost that it’s there and where to find it.
+Or you may simply be changing your use of a test application to being called ‘live’.
+I think that it’s reassuring to be aware of how limited the technical task of going live in your context could be, taking away one fear-factor about this key milestone.

-Otherwise you can opt to phase your release.
-Phased approaches are styled in different ways, such as pilots, phased roll-out or ‘soft launch’.
-With partial release of technology like this, you give access to a limited set of users and you may also give limited functions to those users.
-This offers a rather more cautious way to check out any potential that performance or organisation cannot cope well.
+Otherwise, you can opt to phase your release.
+Phased approaches are styled in different ways, such as pilots, phased roll-outs or ‘soft launches’.
+With the partial release of technology like this, you give access to a limited set of users and you may also give limited functions to those users.
+This offers a rather more cautious way to check out any potential indications that performance or organisation cannot cope well.